T-Mobile Senior Plan: Costs and Reviews in 2025

-- For people 55 and older, T-Mobile’s senior plans start at $27.50 per month and include unlimited talk, text, and data.
+- For people 55 and older, T-Mobile’s senior plans start at $60 a month for two phone lines that include unlimited talk, text, and data.

-- T-Mobile senior plans are available nationwide, whereas similar plans from Verizon and AT&T are only available to Florida residents.
+- T-Mobile senior plans are available nationwide, whereas senior plans from Verizon and AT&T are only available to Florida residents.

 T-Mobile Pros and Cons